englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Delay)/$(DelayBack)

 Setting the `Delay` property results in the actual animation being delayed by that amount of seconds. `DelayBack` is used to set a different delay on the backward animation.
 The total duration of the animation becomes the delay + the duration.
 The following @(Change:change) animator has a total duration of 7 seconds.
-It waits 5 seconds after being activated and then animates its @(Target) over 2 seconds.
+It waits 5 seconds after being activated and then animates its target element over 2 seconds.

 ```
 <Change Delay="5" Duration="2" someElement.Height="100"/>